Tyrone Taylor Preview, Player Props: Brewers vs. Padres

 Tyrone Taylor At The Plate

-- Taylor has eight doubles, a triple, five home runs and five walks while hitting .225.
+- Taylor is hitting .220 with eight doubles, a triple, five home runs and five walks.

-- Taylor will look to extend his six-game hitting streak.
-He's batting .471 with one homer during his last games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.